Boss DR-110 Dr. Rhythm: History

-Boss were better known for producing electric guitar accessories such as effects pedals, and the DR-110 is similarly small and lightweight in size (190×110×30mm, and only 450g), and like most Boss equipment, could be run from a 9V d.c. supply [negative centre] or batteries.
+Boss was better known for producing electric guitar accessories such as effects pedals, and the DR-110 is similarly small and lightweight in size (190×110×30mm, and only 450g), and, like most Boss equipment, could be run from a 9V d.c. supply [negative centre] or batteries.

-Although not designed as a high-end studio product, the DR-110 nonetheless featured some noticeable advances in technology compared to previous Roland drum machines.
+Although not designed as a high-end studio product, the DR-110 nonetheless featured some noticeable advances in technology compared with previous Roland drum machines.
 It has an LCD graphic display, showing a step-programming grid for the various drum voices.
-Rubberized touchpads each represent one of the DR-110 voices, and can be used to build a pattern in realtime as well as to enter and edit note data.
+Rubberized touchpads each represent one of the DR-110 voices, which can be used to build a pattern in real time as well as to enter and edit note data.

-The DR-110's synthesized drum "voices" (synthesizer sounds) use analog synthesizer circuits.
+The DR-110's synthesized drum voices (synthesizer sounds) use analog synthesizer circuits.
 Tempo is continuously variable between 45 and 300 bpm.
 The DR-110 used a four-bit Hitachi HD44790A44 CMOS microprocessor and 0.5 KB of μPD444C RAM memory.

 In 1985, Boss released the smaller DR-220 with eleven voices.
 These devices had much the same functionality as the DR-110, but relied upon digital button-press control of parameters rather than knobs.

+The DR-110 has been cited as an influence on later compact analog drum synthesizers.